halyusa16/bigquery-usage-monitor/README.md

 ![Total Q3 Cost KPI](images/total-q3-cost.png)

 The total Q3 cost metric displays the aggregate spending on BigQuery queries for the entire quarter.
-This KPI provides a high-level view of overall expenditure and serves as the primary indicator of our BigQuery cost footprint during the reporting period.
+This KPI provides a high-level view of overall expenses and serves as the primary indicator of our BigQuery cost during the reporting period.

 ### Top User Cost